engrab/engrab/README.md

 ### 🌟 **Android & Web Developer**
 I am a passionate **Android developer** with **7 years of industry experience**, crafting efficient, user-friendly, and scalable applications.
-Alongside Android development, I am skilled in **web development using the Django framework**, allowing me to build full-stack applications seamlessly.
+Alongside Android development, I am skilled in **web development using JavaScript**, allowing me to build full-stack applications seamlessly.

 I’m a **technology enthusiast**, always eager to stay updated with the latest tools, trends, and innovations in the tech world. 🚀